kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

         - "2"
 ```

-A StorageManager instance is responsible for:
+A manager instance is responsible for:

-1. Monitor available capacity for provisioning, and update the capacity in StorageClass if
+1. Implement interface `GetCapacity(storageClass string) int64` to report capacity of
-there is a change.
+certain class.
 2. Implement interface `CreateLocalVolume(claim *v1.PersistentVolumeClaim) error`
 to create PVs and the local volumes behind them.
 3. Implement interface `DeleteLocalVolume(pv *v1.PersistentVolume) error` to